Stencyl/stencylpedia/chapter-4/customizing-actors.md

 ![](http://static.stencyl.com/pedia2/ch4/customize/image00.png)

 Is there a better way to go about this?
 There is.
-It’s called **Actor Customization**.
+It's called **Actor Customization**.

 ## What is Actor Customization?